 The summer after sophomore year, María returned to Mexico and worked with Centro De Los Derechos del Migrante (CDM), a transnational migrants’ labor rights organization based out of Mexico City and Baltimore.
 For her junior paper, she volunteered with RAICES, a migrants’ rights organization that provides legal and pro-bono assistance to migrants and asylum-seekers in Texas.
 Most recently, María interned with the Mexican American Legal Defense and Education Fund (MALDEF), a national legal nonprofit, in Los Angeles.
 Currently, María serves as a Whitman College Peer Academic Advisor and sits on the Woodrow Wilson Department Advisory Council.

-María plans to return to CDM as an Ullman Fellow to advocate for migrant labor rights from this side of the border.
-She will be conducting Know Your Rights activities for H-2B guest worker communities in Maryland, advocating for state and national guest worker labor protections, and assisting with legal campaigns.
-María is thrilled to continue learning and engaging with issues she cares deeply about.
+María returned to CDM as an Ullman Fellow to advocate for migrant labor rights from this side of the border.
+She has been conducting outreach trips to meet with H-2B and J-1 guest worker communities in Maryland, advocating for state and national guest worker labor protections, and assisting with legal campaigns.
+Most recently, she has been elected to serve as secretary of the Alianza Nacional de Campesina's (National Alliance for Farm-working Women) executive board, where she represents CDM and migrant farmworking women at the national level.
+María is thrilled to continue learning and engaging with issues and the community she cares deeply about.

-Teresa hails from the deep south but made her way to the far north to complete her undergraduate studies in languages and international politics at Middlebury College in Vermont.
+Teresa grew up in the south but ventured north to complete her undergraduate studies in languages and international politics at Middlebury College in Vermont.
 As an undergraduate, she lived in France, China, and Romania researching disparities in access to primary education based on ethnicity and their impact on educational achievement for marginalized groups.
 After graduating, Teresa worked in international advertising as a director at Craft Translation, where she oversaw the rollout of global ad campaigns for companies including Coca-Cola and Google in over 100 countries.

-At the Woodrow Wilson School, Teresa has brought together her private sector experience in project implementation and her passion for international education policy.
-Focusing on programming and best practices for education in emergencies, Teresa has worked in New York City with the Inter-Agency Network for Education in Emergencies (INEE) and in Amman, Jordan, with both UNDP’s Regional Bureau for Arab States on issues related to youth and UNICEF’s No Lost Generation initiative supporting education responses to the crises in Syria and Iraq.
-Teresa will receive her MPA in June 2018.
+At the Woodrow Wilson School, Teresa brought together her private sector experience in project implementation and her passion for international education policy.
+She earned her Master in Public Affairs in 2018, with a focus on programming and best practices for education in emergencies.
+During her time at the Woo, Teresa worked in New York with the Inter-Agency Network for Education in Emergencies (INEE), supporting their Standards & Practice Working Group.
+She also worked in Amman, Jordan with UNDP’s Regional Bureau for Arab States on issues related to youth and innovation and with UNICEF’s No Lost Generation initiative supporting education responses to the crises in Syria and Iraq.

 2017 Ullman Fellows